Dan Bazuin: College career

-Bazuin played from 2003 to 2006 for Central Michigan.
+Bazuin played at Central Michigan University from 2003 to 2006 for the Chippewas.
 At the time he left Central Michigan, he was the team's career leader in sacks and tackles for loss.
 He was selected as the MAC Conference Defensive player of the year for the 2006 season.
+He graduated with a bachelor's degree in marketing.

 Professional career

 Chicago Bears

 The Bears signed Bazuin to a four-year contract on July 25, 2007.
 Bazuin was placed on injured reserve on September 1, 2007, by the Chicago Bears due to a knee injury.
 On August 29, 2008, Bazuin was waived by the Bears after requiring a second operation on the same knee.

 Houston Texans

 Bazuin was signed to the practice squad of the Houston Texans on December 5, 2008.